Synaptic bundle theory for spike-driven sensor-motor system: More than eight independent synaptic bundles collapse reward-STDP learning

-The method for varying $N_b$ (Fig.~\ref{fig:double_well_potential}(B)) is implemented by replacing the usual one-to-one synaptic connections with virtual one-to-many synapses whose weights are shared.
-To enable STDP-style learning with such one-to-many connections, the eligibility traces associated with synapses constrained to the same weight (Eq.~\ref{eq:elgibility_trace}) are approximated by their average value (Eq.~\ref{eq:averaged_elgibility_trace}).

-Although motor neurons connected to the same synaptic bundle have the same membrane potential, spike variability is maintained since spiking is determined by Eq.~(\ref{eq:firing_prob}).
-The parameter $N_b$ can be chosen freely within $N_b \le N$, but for implementation convenience, it was restricted to values that divide $N_m$ exactly.

 Learning is carried out online according to Eq.~(\ref{eq:theta_update}).
 Five initial positions $x_0$ and five initial velocities $v_0$ are prepared for the candidates, and every combination is trained once per epoch.
-This results in 25 episodes per epoch.
+This results in $25$ episodes per epoch.
 The position candidates are $x_0 \in \{-1.0,\,-0.5,\,0.0,\,0.5,\,1.0\}$, and the velocity candidates are $v_0 \in \{-0.35,\,-0.20,\,0.0,\,0.20,\,0.35\}$.
-Each episode lasts 45 seconds, followed by a 5 second interval to reset the network.

-Performance after each epoch is assessed using a score defined in the Appendix.
-The scale is normalized so that maintaining $x = 0$ and $v = 0$ throughout an episode yields a score of 1.0.
 The initial values of $\theta$ are drawn from a uniform distribution of $[3.0,\,5.0]$.
+Each episode lasts $45.0$ seconds, followed by a $5.0$ second interval to reset the network.
+Learning performance is evaluated using a metric referred to as the score.
+The score is designed such that maintaining $x = 0.0$ and $v = 0.0$ throughout an episode yields the maximum value of $1.0$.

-The learning success rate is shown in fig.~\ref{fig:learning_results}(a) when ynaptic weights are shared ($N_b = 1$) and $N_m = \{1, 2, \dots, 9, 10\}$.
+To quantify variability across trials, we employ the learning success rate, which is defined as the proportion of trials in which the score exceeds $0.65$.
+The learning success rate is shown in Fig.~\ref{fig:learning_results}(a) when synaptic weights are shared ($N_b = 1$) and $N_m = \{1, 2, \dots, 9, 10\}$.
 The success rate is above 90\% for $N_m > 7$.
 For smaller $N_m$, the success rate declines.
-This behavior stems from the dependence of the readout in Eq.~(\ref{eq:psp_readout}) on $N_m$ (Fig.~\ref{fig:learning_results}(b)), indicating that there is an optimal range of N for controlling the point mass when combined with the fixed gain $g_a = 200.0$.
+This behavior stems from the dependence of the readout in Eq.~(\ref{eq:psp_readout}) on $N_m$ (Fig.~\ref{fig:learning_results}(b)), indicating that there is an optimal range of $N_m$ for controlling the point mass when combined with the fixed gain $g_a = 200.0$.

-The learning curves for $N_b = 1$ and $N_m = \{6, 10, 15, 20, 25, 30\}$ are shown in Fig. ~\ref{fig:learning_results}.
+The learning curves for $N_b = 1$ and $N_m = \{6, 10, 15, 20, 25, 30\}$ are shown in Fig. ~\ref{fig:learning_results}(c).
 The larger the value of $N_m$, the slower the learning process.
 For $N_m > 25$, no learning progress is observed because the variance is too small to generate sufficient output to move the point mass (Fig.~\ref{fig:learning_results}(b)).